HansZimmer5000/LensComparison/README.md

 This project is about comparing DSLR Lenses from every brand and hopefully from every timeline.
 With all necessary data without the price.

+Just saw that there are complete databases for all lenses.
+For example the one from [Photographylife](https://photographylife.com/lenses).

+So I guess from now on its just about practice.
+Maybe I will find something new to add in my database.

 ### Attributes of each Lens
 Each Entry has: